This post may include affiliate links.

 Sometimes, it can actually set us back.

 I spent years listening to people who weren’t where I wanted to be.
-I knew that.
+I also spent a lot of time at rehabs in texas and I knew that, my body and mind was healing slowly.
 But I thought I could learn from their mistakes.
 Sometimes that can be true.
 And sometimes it’s not.

 The best advice I ever got was to listen to the people who are where I want to be.
 The people that tell you to go for it, that it’s possible and that are honest about the journey because they’ve been through it.